Shahriar-Rumel/Shahriar-Rumel/README.md

 Hey there 👋

-I’m Shahriar Rumel, a full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I’m Shahriar Rumel, a full stack developer with an eccentric ability to design fascinating user interfaces.
+I aim to equally utilise my skills as a front and back end developer to create websites or applications that are visually engaging,fast and secure.
 <br>

 ## 📌 Pinned Repositories